clarus/coq2opam2web/README.md

     make

 The website will be in `website/`.

-In development mode, if you want to rebuild the website as files are modified, run:
+If you want to rebuild the website as files are modified run:

     make watch